WilliamGiare/Astrophysics_Journal_CLub/README.md

 ## Our topics
-Our meetings cover different branches of Astrophysics.
+Our meetings cover different branches of Astrophysics
-- Total number of talks in the field of **Gravitation and Cosmology** : 10
+- Total number of talks in the field of **Gravitation and Cosmology**: 10
-- Total number of talks in the field of **(Extra) Galactic Astrophysics** :
+- Total number of talks in the field of **(Extra) Galactic Astrophysics**: 8
-- Total number of talks in the field of **Planets** :
+- Total number of talks in the field of **Planets**: 4
-- Total number of talks in the field of **Stellar Astrophysics** :
+- Total number of talks in the field of **Stellar Astrophysics**: 1
-- Total number of talks in the field of **Space science** :
+- Total number of talks in the field of **Space science**: 2

 ### Topics (Academics vs PhD)